bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 ## Introduction

+C++ provides a lot of control over the fundamental behaviour of user defined types while at the same time preserving runtime efficiency.

-The most important/special part about a class is what the class does when it's created, copied, moved and destroyed.
+The most fundamental/special part about a class is what the class does when it's created, copied, moved and destroyed.
 That is defined by:

 - constructors